 =9.75Ghz - 10.489500Ghz + 1Mhz = 7395Mhz (this is still debatable )

 - 89 cm dishes in rainy areas at EOC like Brazil or Thailand.

 - 75 cm dishes at peak -2dB.

-- Wide Band: linear horizontal polarisation.
+Wide Band: linear horizontal polarization.

 S-Band 2.4 GHz Narrow Band-Uplink: